 Condition Requirement Document Reference be contacted to provide specialist heritage advice, before works recommence.
 The measures to consider and manage this process must be specified in the Heritage Management sub-plan required by Condition C3 and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS).
-E26 This approval does not allow the Proponent to harm, modify, or otherwise impact human remains uncovered during the construction and operation of the CSSI, except in accordance with the Exhumation Management Plan (Condition E27).
-6.3 Unexpected heritage finds 8.5 Exhumation Management E27 An Exhumation Management Plan must be prepared to guide the relocation of recovered human remains.
-The Exhumation Management Plan must be prepared: (a) in consultation with, and meeting the requirements of, the OEH and NSW Health; and (b) in accordance with the Guidelines for Management of Human Skeletal Remains (NSW Heritage Office, 1998b) and NSW Health Policy Directive - Exhumation of human remains (December, 2013), and other relevant guidelines and standards prepared by the Heritage Council of NSW or OEH.
-The Exhumation Management Plan must be provided to the Secretary for information before the commencement of excavation works.
-Note: Human remains that are found unexpectedly during works are under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately Exhumation Management Plan to be implemented in event of human remains being uncovered.
-E30 The Proponent must conduct vibration testing before and during vibration generating activities that have the potential to impact on heritage items to identify minimum working distances to prevent cosmetic damage.
-In the event that the vibration testing and monitoring shows that the preferred values for vibration are likely to be exceeded, the Proponent must review the construction methodology and, if necessary, implement additional mitigation measures.
-Section 4.1 and addressed in the CNVMP E31 The Proponent must seek the advice of a heritage specialist on methods and locations for installing equipment used for vibration, movement and noise monitoring of heritage-listed structures Section 4
+E26 impact human remains uncovered during the construction and operation of the CSSI, except in accordance with the Exhumation Management Plan (Condition E27).
+6.3 Unexpected heritage finds8.5 Exhumation Management E27 Exhumation Management Plan to be implemented in event of human remains being uncovered.
+E30 Section 4.1 and addressed in the CNVMP E31 The Proponent must seek the advice of a heritage specialist on methods and locations for installing equipment used for vibration, movement and noise monitoring of heritage-listed structures Section 4

-Table 6 Revised Environmental Mitigation Measures (REMMs)
+Revised Environmental Mitigation Measures (REMMs)